Updated May 20, 2020

 Health professionals all have a responsibility to their patients and to their profession to focus only on evidence-based care and not yield to patient pressure around unproven and potentially dangerous uses of existing medications.

-The Provincial Health Officer on March 23, 2020, issued an update outlining expectations for health professionals in B.C. when providing patient and client care in community settings.
+The Provincial Health Officer on May 15, 2020, issued an update outlining expectations for health professionals in B.C. when restarting patient and client care in community settings.

-Health Canada is moving forward with regulatory exemptions to improve pharmacological and therapeutic options for allowing patients to access controlled medications during the COVID-19 pandemic.
+Health Canada has introduced regulatory exemptions to improve pharmacological and therapeutic options for allowing patients to access controlled medications during the COVID-19 pandemic.

 The BC Centre on Substance Use (BCCSU) has put together guidance for OAT prescribers during the COVID-19 pandemic.